pretalx/pretalx-orcid/README.rst

 an additional, non-mandatory step in the CfP process, allowing submitters to connect their ORCID account with their pretalx account.

-Consequently, their name, their biography, and their organisation will be pre-filled from ORCID data.
+Consequently, their name (as separate first and last name), their biography, their title, and their organisation will be pre-filled from ORCID data.
 (Additional data fields can be added – please open a PR if you are missing a field!)

 Development setup
 -----------------